-We make registration easy at a PSEO Dragon Registration Day, a required program in which you’ll:
+We make registration easy at a PSEO New Student Orientation, a required program in which you’ll:

 Guests are welcome to attend!
 Be sure to bring your parents and guests so they can learn more about MSU Moorhead, too.

-You’ll receive additional information about scheduled events, parking and a map to campus by mail prior to your PSEO Dragon Registration Day.
+You’ll receive additional information about scheduled events, parking and a map to campus in the month prior to your PSEO New Student Orientation.